-The 12-month Nollau Institute will be built around online and phone dialogue, held every month: three 2.5 day retreats at a retreat center, and participation in the CHHSM Annual Meeting.
+The 12-month Nollau Institute will be built around online and phone dialogue, held every month: three 2.5 day retreats at a retreat center, and participation in the CHHSM Annual Gathering.

 The Institute will emphasize those same touchstones that constitute the collective calling of Diakonal Ministers:

 - Exploration of the process of leadership formation.
 Participants will explore their own vocation and its relationship to personality and history.
 They will consider what it means to be formed as leaders in contrast to the acquisition of skills.
 Theological and spiritual reflection will frame formation as both the awakening to God-given gifts and the patterning or following inherent in the journey of faith.

 - Exegesis of integrated leadership.
 Participants will critique the dominant cultural understanding of leadership as “fixing things” or “producing things,” a mechanistic perspective that reduces people and places to parts – what John O’Donahue calls the “ideology of functionalism.”
 Participants will consider an alternative understanding that seeks the integral or the whole by paying attention to energy, movement, the good work already underway.
 Theological and spiritual reflection will invite participants to envision leadership as blessing, as saying yes to what God inspires, creates and calls good.